The NIS (Network and Information Systems) Regulations 2018 apply to two main groups: DSPs and OES (operators of essential services) in the UK.

 ‘Micro and small enterprises’ – organisations that employ fewer than 50 people and have an annual turnover and/or a balance sheet total of less than €10 million (around £8.7 million) – are outside the Regulations’ scope.

-DSPs have lighter security requirements than OES, due to the typically lower risk they present if there is a failure in service continuity.
-As such, their compliance will not be actively monitored by their regulator, the Information Commissioner’s Office (ICO).
+DSPs have lighter security requirements than OES because of the lower risk they typically present to society as a whole if their service is disrupted.
+Their compliance with the Regulations is not actively monitored by their regulator, the ICO (Information Commissioner’s Office).

-Defined by the government as “a digital service that allows consumers and/or traders [as defined in Directive 2013/11/EU] to conclude online sales or service contracts with traders either on the online marketplace’s website or on a trader’s website that uses computing services provided by the online marketplace”.
+Provide “a digital service that allows consumers and/or traders [...] to conclude online sales or service contracts with traders either on the online marketplace’s website or on a trader’s website that uses computing services provided by the online marketplace”.

 Compliance requirements for DSPs

-When mitigating identified risks in line with the requirements of the NIS Regulations, DSPs should take into consideration:
+When mitigating identified risks, DSPs must take into consideration:

 - The security of systems and facilities;

 - Business continuity management;

 DSPs are also expected to establish appropriate policies.

 Alongside the Implementing Regulation, ENISA (European Union Agency for Network and Information Security) has provided Technical Guidelines for the implementation of minimum security measures for Digital Service Providers, which describes 27 security objectives.